-Stunning beaches abound - some with Blue Flags! most with car parking nearby.
+Stunning beaches abound - some with Blue Flags, most with car parking nearby.

-Find out more about Wales award winning beachs.
+Find out more about Wales’ award-winning beaches.

 Lydstep Beach - is a Blue Flag sandy/pebbly beach with cliffs at either end and a slipway to cater for boat launches.
 This beach has caves, dramatic views of Caldey Island too.

 South Beach - is made up of two miles of golden sand, stretching from St Catherine's Island to Giltar Point, backed by soft sand dunes.
 The area closest to Tenby town is the most popular part of the beach but if you walk a little further along towards the east end you will be able to find a less crowded spot.

 Tenby North Beach - comprises of a golden stretch of sandy beach, dotted with occasional rock pools and the prominent Goskar Rock.
 This beach catches the sun all day and feels warm even when the winds are high.
 Tenby is close backs onto the beach with a range of restaurants, shops, pubs, and cafes within easy walking distance.
 As you look out to sea from Tenby North Beach you will be able to enjoy views across stunning Carmarthen Bay.